 In paragraph 2, we discussed the necessity to quantify the highly heterogeneous transit demand decline.
 We also answered the three questions specially:

-Why: the COVID19’s impact on public transit systems is especially severe and highly heterogeneous across the space according to different reports.
+Why: the COVID19’s impact on public transit systems is especially severe and highly heterogeneous across the space, according to different reports.

-Knowledge: the quantitative measure of the transit demand decline and their spatial disparity;
+Knowledge: scientific analysis of the impacts of an unprecedented pandemic event on public transit.

-Benefit: provide important information for future strategic transit planning and administration.
-We talked about the specific usage of each corresponding finding later in the conclusion section.
+Societal benefit: our measures and analysis provide important information for future strategic transit planning and administration.
+(We also discuss specific insights in the concluding section of the main text.)

-In paragraph 3, we discussed the necessity to connect the introduced measures with socioeconomic and demographic factors:
+In paragraph 3, we discuss the necessity to connect the introduced measures with socioeconomic and demographic factors:

-Why: to understand the decline and hourly demand profile change’s connection with inequality among different social dimensions.
+Why: understand the decline and hourly demand profile change’s connection with inequality among different social dimensions.

-Knowledge: the connections to the socioeconomic and demographic factors, especially for underprivileged populations;
+Knowledge: associations with socioeconomic and demographic factors, especially for underprivileged populations;

-Benefit: the findings could be a key evidence about the linkages between captive riders and transit system.
-We further discussed this later in the conclusion section (section “Conclusion”) that public transit as a social welfare.
+Societal benefit: our findings could be a key evidence about the linkages between captive riders and transit system.
+(We further discuss this in the concluding section of the main text - public transit as a social welfare.

 In paragraph 4, we discussed that the literature is very scarce and there is an urgent need to address this academic gap.
-In paragraph “Conclusion”, we also discussed the lack of the literature, which moreover shows the necessity of this paper.
 Very few studies provided systematic discussion about the impact of a pandemic on transit systems on the national scale.
 This could be another major contribution of this paper.

-In paragraph 5, we discussed the data source and the new opportunities of the new data and technologies.
-We believe the new introduction section is improved.
+In paragraph 5, we discussed the new data sources and the opportunities they afford for scientific analysis of public transit decline during a pandemic.

+Thank you for this comment.
+We believe the new introduction section makes a stronger, more focused case for our study.

 2. My major concern is that there is no lit review in this paper.
 Without discussing previous studies of relevant scopes, how can we know the research gap and the contributions of this work?
 It is important to add such a section to back up your ideas.

-Response: this is a good question and we also share the concern too.
-The reasons why we did not include a dedicated literature review section are:
+Response: the reasons why we did not include a dedicated literature review section are:

 PLOS ONE’s requirement.
 PLOS ONE requires authors to organize the papers as: Introduction + Materials and Methods + Results + Discussion and Conclusions.
 Please refer to the official guidelines: https://journals.plos.org/plosone/s/submission-guidelines.